MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-CLI.md

     * Update Tab code, and deploy the project to remote.
     * Launch remote and the project.

-## Deploy to azure web app manually
+## Deploy to Azure web app manually

-1. Create a SSO enable tab.
+1. Create an SSO enable tab.
 2. Provision your project:

       ```bash